Daveiano/weewx-wdc/readme.md

 ## Development

 The skin uses the Cheetah templating engine provided by weewx in combination with carbon web components and a react entry point to render the diagrams written in TypeScript via nivo.
-Bundling for Typescript and SCSS is done via parcel.
+Bundling for Typescript and SCSS is done via webpack.

 ### Scripts

 #### `yarn run dev`

-Starts parcel in watch mode
+Starts webpack in watch mode

 #### `yarn run build`